lscoppitto/docs-v3/docs/tutorials/davra.md

 #Davra integration and ZM1-EVA Evaluation Board

-In this demo we will look at how to publish data using the ZM1-EVA Evaluation board, create and enable a Davra integration and send the collected values to a Davra dashboard.
+In this demo we will publish data using the ZM1-EVA Evaluation board, create and enable a Davra integration and send the data to a Davra dashboard.

 In this tutorial, we will be using: